haleyjharris/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Hello and welcome to my Blog

-I'm glad you are here.
-I plan to talk about ...
+On this blog I will write about the world through _my_ eyes